computerrock/javascript-team-toolbox/project-setup.md

 This is an overview of [*Webpack*](https://webpack.js.org/) configuration for React projects and latest version of base React starter pack.

-> This chapter contains overview for configurations done in `starter-react-app-base` package.
+> This chapter contains overview for configurations done in `starter-react-app` package.
 There is no need to
 > do any additional configuration steps if you use starter package.
 Contents is purely educational and none of the
 > given commands is meant for running.
 If you do need to make project from scratch, please refer to documentation
 > of linked packages and projects.